10 Best Gate Openers

 Buying Guide

 Choosing among the best gate openers starts with matching the motor type to your gate design.
 Swing openers work by pushing or pulling one or two leaves from a central post, while sliding openers move the entire gate along a fixed track.
-If your driveway slopes upward into the property, a swing opener may not have adequate clearance, making a sliding gate opener the safer choice.
+If your driveway slopes upward into the property, a swing opener may lack adequate clearance, making a sliding gate opener the safer choice.
 Conversely, swing systems often require less horizontal side space and can be easier to retrofit onto existing masonry columns.

 Sizing and Capacity